HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 ```

 ## Function for plotting the confusion matrix
-Here we will define a function for plotting the confusio matrix
+Here we will define a function for plotting the confusio matrix-

 Inputs - Confusion Matrix , Target Names, Color Mapping, Title, Accuracy.

 Processing - A plot of confusion matrix.